JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/sparsepattern.md

 jac_nln(nlp, x)
 ```

-The same can be done for the Lagrangian Hessian.
+The same can be done for the Hessian of the Lagrangian.